eckelsjd/amisc/docs/guides/interface_models.md

     ```

 ### Special model return values
 In addition to special keyword arguments, your wrapper function may also return special values.
-There are 3 values that may be returned by the wrapper function:
+There are 4 values that may be returned by the wrapper function:

 - `{{ var }}` - for a given output "var" name -- these are just the usual numeric return values that match the variables in `Component.outputs`,
+- `{{ var_coords }}` - for a given field quantity output "var" name -- these are the grid coordinates corresponding to the locations of the "var" output field quantity (returned shape is $(N, D)$ where $N$ is the number of points and $D$ is the number of dimensions),
 - `model_cost` - a best estimate for total model evaluation time (in seconds of CPU time).
 For example, if your model makes continuous use of 16 CPUs and takes 1 hour to evaluate one set of inputs, then you would return `16 * 3600` as the model cost.
 This metric is used by `amisc` to help evaluate which are the most "effective" model evaluations, i.e. more expensive models are penalized greater than cheaper models.
 - `output_path` - if your function _requested_ `output_path` and subsequently wrote some data to file, then you can _return_ the new file name as `output_path` to keep track of the file's location within the `Component's` internal data storage.

 Your wrapper function may also return any extra data that you wish to store within the `Component` -- `amisc` will keep track of this data but will not use it for any purpose.
 You might do this if you wish to return to old model evaluations later on and view data even if you did not explicitly build a surrogate for the data.
 This extra data will be stored in `numpy` object arrays, so the data does not have to be strictly numeric type -- it could even be custom object types of your own.
+Field quantities will also be stored in `numpy` object arrays.

 !!!
 Example
     ```python